slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"Clear thinkers take feedback from reality, not society." (...)
 "The three big decisions: where you live, who you’re with, and what you’re doing." (...)
-"In the age of infinite leverage, judgement is the most important skill." (...)
+"In the age of infinite leverage, judgment is the most important skill." (...)
 "Clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity." (...)
-"The only part you can’t outsource is judgement." (...)
+"The only part you can’t outsource is judgment." (...)
 "The heart decides.
 The head rationalizes." (...)
 "You’re always making the best choice based on your current understanding.
 Don’t try to change the choice, change the understanding." (...)
 "If you want to make the wrong decision, ask everyone."